spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas.md

 1. You obtain a pairing code in Palette that you will provide when you run the installer.

 2. You run a configuration script using a docker image.
-The script creates a Private Cloud Gateway (PCG) configuration file that the installer uses.
+The script creates a Private Cloud Gateway (PCG) configuration file that the installer will use.

 3. You run the installer using the open-source Kind tool.